bazeman2008/CKA-Training/README.md

 - Access to a Kubernetes cluster for practice
 - 2-3 hours daily for study (minimum)

-## 📈 Success Metrics
+## 📈 Getting Started

-Track your progress with these indicators:
-- Complete all weekly objectives on schedule
-- Score 80%+ on practice exams by Week 6
-- Finish mock exams with 20+ minutes to spare
-- Feel confident with all exam objectives
+Begin your CKA journey:
+1. Read the [Training Strategy](./CKA-Training-Strategy.md) to understand the methodology
+2. Follow the [8-Week Schedule](./CKA-Schedule.md) for structured learning
+3. Review [Testing Strategies](./CKA-Testing-Strategies.md) as you approach exam day

-## 💡 Key Tips
+## 💡 Quick Tips

-1. **Practice > Theory**: Hands-on work beats reading
-2. **Time Yourself**: Build speed through repetition
-3. **Use Aliases**: Set up kubectl aliases from day one
-4. **Document Learning**: Keep notes of commands and gotchas
+- **Consistency is key**: Even 30 minutes daily practice helps
+- **Focus on hands-on labs**: The exam is 100% practical
-5. **Join Community**: Connect with others preparing for CKA
+- **Join the community**: Connect with others preparing for CKA

 ## 🤝 Contributing